 Loveliness in me lies!
-In the dark pall, Whereon the deep cerulcan deeper glows.
-Whence the pale lily and blood-hearted rose Draw regal splendour!
-Flag of the King of trees, emblem of Death am 1, And man's surrender-
+In the dark pall, Whereon the deep cerulean deeper glows, Whence the pale lily and blood-hearted rose Draw regal splendour!
+Flag of the King of trees, emblem of Death am I, And man's surreder-

-Beneath my sombre cloak, man his first succour drew; To me at last all men must turn anew.
+Beneath my sombre cloak, man his first succour drew; To ne at last all men must turn anew.
 Unknown the stars would burn but for my mantle: Man's dreams and fears are mine, his secrets half-divine-None can dissemble!

-I in the bowels of earth uncover untold worth, Where subterranean flames quiver and tremble.
+Chains of the known are mine, his secrets half-divine None can dissemble!
+I in the bowels of earth merover untold worth.
 Where subterranean flames quiver and tremble.
-I guard the deeps of seas, I keep the crumbling bones Of the dear dead, even the weak lower's groan's Shield from cold laughter!
-I close the cowards eyes, Bear his dull spirit to the Hereafter!
+I grand the deeps of seas, I keep the crumbling bones Of the dard eader even the weak lower's grant's Shield from cold laughter!
+I close the cowards eyes.
+Bear his dull spirit to the Hereafter!
 I see the Player throw off his poor disguise, Assume the master-role!
-I pitying trace The fearful murderer's lone hiding-place!
-I know the miser's hoard, good done without reward, The hidden sins of man, small deeds of grace.
-The tirde beneath my wing find sleep and comforting: The sick and sorrowing seek my embrace.
+I pitying trace The fearful nunderer's lone hiding-place!
+I know the miser's heard, good done without reward.
+The hidden sins of man, small deeds of grace.
+The tired beneath my wing find sleep and comforting: The sick and sorrowing seek my embrace.

 Wherefore, then, having eyes, my loveliness despise?
-Wherefore my dark delights spurn ever more.
+Wherefore my dark delights spum ever more.
 Pluck rather from their place what hath so little grace- Servants so poor!

 Loveliness in me lies, all wisdom's store!
-Without me, ye are nought: I am the greater part- I am mars' inner heart, life's very core!
-Complement ye of me; complement I of thee - What would ye more?
+Without me, ye are nought; I am the greater part- I am mars' inner heart, life's very core!
+Complement ye of me; complement I of thee- What would ye more?
 Though I am black, 'tis I for whom the poets sigh, Of whom all heaven knows: Death, sleep, oblivion, rest and repose!
-Deep am I as the sea; high heaven cradled me;
+Deeah, sleep, oblivion, rest and repose!
+Deeah and the sea; high heaven cradled me;